Project-MONAI/model-zoo/models/vista2d/docs/README.md

 AttributeError: partially initialized module 'cv2' has no attribute 'dnn' (most likely due to a circular import)
 ```

-when executing.
-To resolve this issue, please uninstall OpenCV and then re-install `cellpose` with a command like:
+To resolve this, uninstall `OpenCV` first, and then install `cellpose` using the following commands:

 ```Bash
 pip uninstall -y opencv && rm /usr/local/lib/python3.*/dist-packages/cv2
 ```
+Make sure to replace 3.* with your actual Python version (e.g., 3.10).

-Alternatively, you can use the following command to install `cellpose` without its dependencies:
+Alternatively, you can install `cellpose` without its dependencies to avoid potential conflicts:

 ```
 pip install --no-deps cellpose